chatmail/relay/doc/source/migrate.rst

    Voilà!
    Users will be able to use the relay as soon as the DNS changes have propagated.
-   If you have lowered the Time-to-Live for DNS records, better use a higher value again once you are sure everything works.
+   If you have lowered the Time-to-Live for DNS records in step 1, better use a higher value again (between 14400 and 86400 seconds) once you are sure everything works.